Manatee Viewing at

 Open daily (including holidays) at 9 a.m. and closes at 5:30 p.m.
 The last ticket is sold at 4 p.m.

-For close-up views of manatees year-round, log on to the spring's underwater web cam.
-(You won't see anything if it's after sunset!)
+For close-up views of manatees year-round, log on to the spring's underwater manatee cam.
+(You won't see anything after sunset.)

 To Florida Manatees Homepage